mikecinnamon/MLearning/[ML-14] Clothing store marketing promotion.md

 * `beacon`, the expense in the Beacon Street store in US dollars.

-* `hann`, the expense in the Hannover St store in US dollars.
+* `hann`, the expense in the Hannover Street store in US dollars.

 * `mass`, the expense in the Massachusetts Avenue store in US dollars.